Your choices at 16

 Retaking exams or getting your paper remarked are two potential ways to improve a GCSE grade you're not happy with.

-GCSE assessments are changing from modular to linear, which means you sit all your exams in the same exam series, usually at the end of your course in June.
+GCSE assessments are changing from modular to linear, which means you sit all your exams in the same exam series, usually at the end of your course in June when you are in Y11.
 This affects when you can re-sit your exams.

-As the new GCSE courses are introduced (see GCSE Changes) if you retake a subject, you will have to retake all the units in the next exam season in order to be awarded a new certificate in that GCSE.
+For new GCSE courses (from 2017 most GCSEs will the new versions) if you retake a subject, you will have to retake all the units in the next exam season in order to be awarded a new certificate in that GCSE.

 If you are at all unsure about whether to consider retaking a subject, it's always wise to speak to your teachers or a careers adviser and find out the latest information.